 After the tools are removed, the incisions in the abdomen will be closed with stitches.
 Bandages may be placed over the incisions.

 After the operation, you will be taken to the recovery room for observation.

 2 to 3 hours

 Anesthesia prevents pain during surgery.
 There may be some pain as you recover.
 You may also have some cramping in your bladder.
 You will be given medication to help manage any discomfort.

-The usual length of stay is two days.
+The usual length of stay is 2 days.
 You may need to stay longer if there are complications.